 My strategy for getting a satisfactory amount of twist in plying is to use a freshly spun reference sample.
 This is a plied-back-on-itself sample 24 to 36 inches in length.
 The sample should be made when the yarn has just been spun so that it shows the proper amount of ply twist.
 If you try to create a reference sample with singles that have been resting on the bobbin (or wound on the spindle) for a day or more, the singles will be “stale,” and they will show you less ply twist than will be needed for the yarn to be balanced.

-When I begin to ply, I ply 2 yards or so, then compare what I’ve plied to my reference sample.
+When I begin to ply, I ply two yards or so, then compare what I’ve plied to my reference sample.
 To be confident in matching twist, it is important that the thickness of the reference sample be the same as the thickness of the plied yarn because there will be more twist in thinner sections of yarn than in thicker sections of yarn.
 I hold the reference sample and the matching sample parallel to each other and under tension.
 I then line the yarns up at one twist (or bump) and look to see if the other twists line up.

 If the twists or bumps in the plied yarn fall behind the reference sample, then I know I need to add more twist.
 If the twists or bumps in the plied yarn get ahead of the reference sample, then I know I need to add less twist.

-I repeat this 2-yard test, adjusting the amount of twist as needed, until I get the plying to match the reference sample.
+I repeat this two-yard test, adjusting the amount of twist as needed, until I get the plying to match the reference sample.
 Then I stick with whatever ratio, treadling rate, and drafting rate got me that good match.
 It may require a bit of attention, but if you can stick to the same rhythm for the whole skein, then your whole skein will be consistently plied.

 After you have plied the singles together, the yarn needs to be finished.
 First, wind the yarn in a looped skein.
 Tie the skein in three or four places with a loose figure eight.
 At this point, the skein will appear to be unbalanced; it will show some Z-twist because the singles settled on the bobbin over time.
 This apparent twist will disappear after the skein is finished.
 Soak the skein in warm to hot water for about 15 minutes.
 I add a small amount of wool rinse to help clean the skein.
 Squeeze excess water out of the skein.
 Wrap it in a towel to remove more water.
 Hang the skein to dry—without tension.